 - Concert Orchestra

-Each orchestra has a day-retreat in the fall and winter with extended rehearsal time and social activities which help students to get to know each other and improve their repertoire together.
+Each orchestra has a half-day retreat in the fall and winter with extended rehearsal time and social activities which help students to get to know each other and improve their repertoire together.
 Retreats are an integral part of the orchestra’s musical and social experience, and all GTCYS expects all students to attend.
-Students will receive retreat details and registration forms from GTCYS via email.
+Students will receive retreat details from GTCYS via email.

 Open rehearsals are a way for GTCYS members to introduce their friends to the GTCYS experience in a play-along setting.
 Each orchestra typically has an open rehearsal in the spring.
 GTCYS students may bring friends who play orchestral instruments; friends may also attend a different orchestra depending on their ability and comfort level.
 Stay tuned for other opportunities to introduce your friends to GTCYS, such as online Q & A’s with conductors and staff.